FAQs: Rosacea and treatment options

 Is rosacea curable?

 Rosacea is treatable rather than curable.
-Symptoms can usually be controlled with oral or topical medications.
+Symptoms can usually be controlled with oral or topical medications such as Mirvaso gel.

 How long will I need treatment?